-At such large scale $k_{i}$ where the $\gamma$ function becomes universal and hence the scaling of the system starts becoming critical, it is safe to consider the initial renormalization condition Eq.(\ref{eq:renormalization-condition}) starts applying.
+At such large scale $k_{id}$ where the $\gamma$ function becomes universal and hence the scaling of the system starts to become critical, it is safe to consider the initial renormalization condition Eq.(\ref{eq:renormalization-condition}) starts applying.
 Substituting the Eq.(\ref{eq:identified_k}) into Eq.(\ref{eq:delta-IR-1}) we have